StyleCI/Docs/configuration.md

 ### Presets

 We provide a few premade configurations that tend to be useful.
-After choosing a preset with the 'preset' key as above, you can add extra config that will override settings your preset contains.
-The 'recommended' preset is enabled by default.
+After choosing a preset with the `preset` key as above, you can add extra config that will override settings your preset contains.
+The `recommended` preset is enabled by default.

 Check out the [Presets](presets) page for more details.

 ### Risky

 Some of our fixers do things that can change code behavior in weird cases.
-It's generally not an issue, but if you're concerned about an odd piece of code you've written clashing with these fixes, you can disable them by setting 'risky' to false.
+It's generally not an issue, but if you're concerned about an odd piece of code you've written clashing with these fixes, you can disable them by setting `risky` to false.
 It'll be set to true by default.

 If you're not sure whether something will break, feel free to check out all our risky PHP fixers [here](fixers), denoted by a warning of changing code behavior below their name.